rabellan/LosAngelesVisualizationApp/README.md

 This application is collaborative work to fulfill the Project 3 requirement for UCB Extension Data Bootcamp.

+### Linked to app hosted on Render: https://la-crime-mcdonalds-app.onrender.com/

 ## Data Ethics and Considerations

 In adherence to the [California Consumer Privacy Act (CCPA)](https://oag.ca.gov/privacy/ccpa), our application is committed to the following ethical standards: